RSE-Sheffield/sssurvey/report.md

 # Prevalence and importance of research software

 **91% of participants report that they use research software** (defined as *"...any software you have used in the generation of a result that you expect to appear in a publication.
 This might be anything from a few-line script to clean some data, to a fully fledged software suite.
 It includes code you have written yourself and code written by someone else."* in the survey form).
-A 2014 study reports that [nationally this is **92%**](https://zenodo.org/record/1183562#.YMnQFahKiUk), another from the University of Southampton in 2020 [reports **95%**](https://github.com/Southampton-RSG/soton_software_survey_analysis_2019/blob/master/report/Research%20software%20at%20the%20University%20of%20Southampton.pdf).
+A 2014 study reports that nationally this is **92%** [@Hettrick2018], another from the University of Southampton in 2019 reports **95%** [@Wyatt2019].

 This indicates that research software is critical for researchers at the University of Sheffield, and that this is not exceptional.